CodeNinja-Z/Coupgon-Coding-Test/README.md

 # Coupgon-Coding-Test

 Note: Please seed the database before running the app.
 It sets up the golf club and the owner.
+The first user is owner user, and the password for all users is the same, 'password123'.

 Funtionalities Completed: